gaoding-inc/stateshot/README.md

 #### `push`
 `(state: State, pickIndex?: number) => Promise<History>`

-Push state data in history, using `pushSync` under the hood. `state` doesn't have to be JSON serializable since you can define rules to parse it.
+Push state data into history, using `pushSync` under the hood. `state` doesn't have to be JSON serializable since you can define rules to parse it.

 If `pickIndex` is specified, only this index of state's child will be serialized.
 Other children will be copied from previous record.
 This optimization only happens if previous records exists.